75lb/linguist/README.md

 }
 ```

-this command
+...and this command:
 ```sh
 $ translate --input input.json --output output.json --from en --to it
 ```

-will produce this output file:
+...would produce this output file:
 ```json
 {
     "content": {